 Suppose you have been looking for a substitute for regular table sugar.
 Still, honey, brown sugar, maple syrup, or stevia is not your cup of ‘tea.’
 In that case, blackstrap molasses and your morning cup of Joe might be a match made in heaven because of its unique taste and added nutrition.

-Unsulphured blackstrap molasses are incredibly rich in minerals, particularly potassium, magnesium, selenium, and iron, which can enhance energy and stimulate your brain and muscles for everyday activities.
+Unsulphured blackstrap molasses is incredibly rich in minerals, particularly potassium, magnesium, selenium, and iron, which can enhance energy and stimulate your brain and muscles for everyday activities.
 When paired up with your morning coffee and the caffeine stimulation, it can give your day that extra boost it might need [2].

 TAP ON IMAGE TO VIEW PRICE